What's in this article?

 Find the Right Kinds of Statistics

-In the list of infographic mistakes, the appropriate use of statistics tops the charts.
-Contrary to popular belief, any old number doesn’t infographic material make.
-Keeping in mind that infographics are meant to tell a story or make a compelling argument, you need numbers that move the story forward and strengthen your storyline.
+Keep in mind that infographics are meant to tell a story or make a compelling argument, so you need numbers that move the story forward and strengthen your storyline.

-Comparative data is typically the most effective.
-Statistical data that places your infographic concept in the context of the larger market or places it up against the competition – assuming the comparison is favorable – is naturally compelling.
-Keeping in mind that a good infographic should be educational and persuasive, comparative data is the fastest way to the objective.
+Statistical data that places your infographic concept in the context of the larger market or places it up against the competition—assuming the comparison is favorable – is naturally compelling.

 Even data outside of the comparative genre needs to fit into a larger context.
 Simply sticking in a number with nice typography doesn’t get the job done.
-A perfect example of this is how some data representations can give your reader a sense of scope and scale.

-The bottom line on data for your infographic is that isolated numbers aren’t compelling.
 All of your data must be placed into some kind of context that renders it interesting.
 Your data must equip the reader with a clear understanding of why this information is important.

 Infographics should, at a glance, give the reader an understanding of how this data fits into the larger context of the market or world within which it exists.